sourcegraph-community/agent-vibes/docs/apify-pipeline/local-testing-guide.md

     'tweet_sentiments'
   );

--- Check keywords are seeded (expect 4 enabled keywords) SELECT id, keyword, is_enabled
+-- Check keywords are seeded (enabled keywords grouped by product) SELECT product, COUNT(*) AS enabled_count
 FROM keywords
+WHERE is_enabled = true
+GROUP BY product
-ORDER BY created_at;
+ORDER BY product;
 ```

 ### Step 4: Start Development Server